Manishearth/manishearth.github.io/source/drafts/gc.md

  [^3]: In general, finalizers in GCs are hard to implement soundly in any language, not just Rust, but Rust can sometimes be a bit more annoying about it.
  [^4]: Spolier: This is actually possible in Rust, and we'll get into it further in this post!

+## How would you even garbage collect without a runtime?

+In most garbage collected languages, there's a runtime that controls all execution and is able to pause execution to run the GC whenever it likes.

+Rust has a minimal runtime and can't do anything like this, especially not in a pluggable way your library can hook in to.
+For thread local GCs you basically have to write it such that GC operations (e.g. mutating a GC field, basically calling some subset of the APIs exposed by your GC library) are the only things that may trigger the garbage collector.

+Concurrent GCs can trigger the GC on a separate thread but will typically need to block other threads whenever these threads attempt to perform a GC operation.

+While this may restrict the flexibility of the garbage collector itself, this is actually pretty good for us from the side of API design: the garbage collection phase can only happen in certain well-known moments of the code, which means we only need to make things safe across _those_ boundaries.
+Many of the designs we shall look at build off of this observation.

 ## Tracing